icelab/dotfiles/README.md

 ## Make your own customizations

-Put your customizations in dotfiles appended with `.local`:
+Put your customizations in dotfiles ending with `.local`:

 * `~/.aliases.local`
 * `~/.gitconfig.local`